 The Medicare Program, created in 1965, has two separate trust funds: the HI (Medicare Part A) and SMI (Medicare Parts B and D) Trust Funds.
-HI pays for inpatient acute hospital services and major alternatives to hospitals (skilled nursing services, for example), and SMI pays for hospital outpatient services, physician services, and assorted other services and products through the Part B account and pays for prescription drugs through the Part D account.
+HI pays for inpatient acute hospital services, hospice, and major alternatives to hospitals (skilled nursing services, for example), and SMI pays for hospital outpatient services, physician services, and assorted other services and products through the Part B account and pays for prescription drugs through the Part D account.
 Though the events that trigger benefit payments are similar, HI and SMI have different dedicated financing structures.
 Similar to OASDI, HI is financed primarily by payroll contributions.
-Other income to the HI Trust Fund includes a small amount of premium income from voluntary enrollees, a portion of the federal income taxes that beneficiaries pay on Social Security benefits and interest credited on Treasury securities held in the HI Trust Fund.
+Other income to the HI Trust Fund includes a small amount of premium income from voluntary enrollees, receipts from fraud and abuse control activities, a portion of the federal income taxes that beneficiaries pay on Social Security benefits and interest credited on Treasury securities held in the HI Trust Fund.
 These Treasury securities and related interest are eliminated in the consolidation at the governmentwide level.

 For SMI, transfers from the General Fund represent the largest source of income for both Parts B and D. Generally, beneficiaries finance the remainder of Parts B and D costs via monthly premiums to these programs.
 With the introduction of Part D drug coverage, Medicaid is no longer the primary payer for beneficiaries dually eligible for Medicare and Medicaid.
 For those beneficiaries, states must pay a portion of their estimated foregone drug costs into the Part D account (referred to as state transfers).
+Fees related to brand-name prescription drugs, required by the Affordable Care Act (ACA), are included as income for Part B of SMI.
 As with HI, interest received on Treasury securities held in the SMI Trust Fund is credited to the fund and these Treasury securities as well as related interest are eliminated in consolidation at the governmentwide level.
 By accounting convention, the transfers of general revenues are eliminated in the consolidation of the SOSI at the governmentwide level and as such, the general revenues that are used to finance Medicare Parts B and D are not included in these calculations even though the expenditures on these programs are included.
-For the fiscal year 2015 and 2014 SOSI, the amounts eliminated totaled \$24.8 trillion and \$24.7 trillion, respectively.
+For the fiscal year 2016 and 2015 SOSI, the amounts eliminated totaled \$28.7 trillion and \$24.8 trillion, respectively.
 Refer to Unaudited Required Supplementary Information-Social Insurance section for additional information on Medicare program financing.